passingbreeze/gitlab-migrator/README.md

 ## Idempotence

 This tool tries to be idempotent.
 You can run it over and over and it will patch the GitHub repository, along with its pull requests, to match what you have in GitLab.
 This should help you migrate a number of projects without enacting a large maintenance window.

+_Note that this tool performs a forced mirror push, so it's not recommended to run this tool after commencing work in the target repository._

 For pull requests and their comments, the corresponding IDs from GitLab are added to the Markdown header, this is parsed to enable idempotence (see next section).